Called to Be Free

 NOTICE: In April 2009 Worldwide Church of God changed their name in the United States to Grace Communion International.
 (Some local church areas and countries may still carry the former name or a different one.)
 This video/DVD was made when they still had their old name.

 WCG (GCI) has stated that "Called to Be Free" will be viewed by its present members.

 Following is our transcript of the film, along with our comments showing the outrageous myths and propaganda.
 Names of the speakers and their positions are listed at the end of this transcript.

 In addition, be sure and read:

-Final Letter and Reply to Cultivate Ministries (This goes over the "Called to Be Free" Video)
+Final Letter and Reply to Cultivate Ministries (Covers the "Called to Be Free" Video)

 Video Sermon by Joseph W. Tkach to Worldwide Church of God Members, January 1995 (Transcript shows the manner in which the new changes were first delivered to the members: with confusion, double messages, shouting and blaming.)